Fnx777/Fnx777/README.md

 - 👋 Hi, I’m @Fnx777
-- 👀 I’m interested in ...BlockChain
+- 👀 I’m interested in ...BlockChain Resources
 - 🌱 I’m currently learning ...BlockChain
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...